mheiber/org.alloytools.alloy/README.md

 ## How to hack on this hack of a hack for Hack

+> Warning: code optimized for expedience rather than maintainability

 This is a fork of [A fork of Alloy that adds a language server](https://github.com/s-arash/org.alloytools.alloy), see there for full instructions on how to build.
 The quick version is: `./gradlew build`.